 - Balancing the weight of your head

-Any problems in the lumbar spine area can increase the lordosis which will trigger pain and discomfort.
+Any problems in the lumbar spine area can increase this excessive inward curvature, which will trigger pain and discomfort.

 Vertebrae: Your lower back contains five vertebral bones stacked over each other.
 These bones are L1 through L5 and progressively increase in size.
-This allows them to more efficiently bear weight.
-The vertebrae protect nervous tissue.
-Such as the spinal cord and cauda equina.
+This allows them to bear weight more efficiently.
+The vertebrae protect nervous tissue, such as the spinal cord and cauda equina.

 Discs: There are five intervertebral discs between each of the vertebrae.
 These act as a cushion and shock-absorber to protect your vertebrae during spinal movements.